Operation Flax: Allied plan

-James H. Doolittle commanding Northwest African Strategic Air Force (NASAF) was ordered to formulate an air interdiction campaign.
-He named it Operation Flax.
+James H. Doolittle commanding Northwest African Strategic Air Force (NASAF) was ordered to formulate an air interdiction campaign and named it Operation Flax.
 Flax called for Allied fighters to intercept the aerial convoys over the Sicily–Tunisia strait.
 Allied units were also briefed to carry out attacks against Axis airfields in Tunisia and the overcrowded staging fields in Sicily.
 They were also ordered to carry out anti-shipping sweeps.
 Flax was an operation which was unlikely to work more than a few times, as shown by the relative impunity with which the surviving Axis air transports operated at night after the operation had begun.
 The flight time across the Strait of Sicily was so short that aerial interception could be made only with precise intelligence.
 The Germans understood this but did not know that their communications had been compromised and were being read by Allied intelligence.
 Ignorant of their intelligence leaks, they operated by day.
 Since their enemy had the option of flying by night, and the weather conditions were not ideal, the Allies delayed Flax until the most German transport aircraft were in operation so that the blow would be as great as possible.
-Allied intelligence listened to the Y-stations until they were sure they could strike.
+Allied intelligence used information from Y-stations to decide when to begin.

 The plan included coordinated attacks on Axis airfields carried out by Boeing B-17 Flying Fortress groups to tie down Axis fighters.
 Medium bomber units operating the North American B-25 Mitchell would fly sweeps over the Gulf of Tunis.
 They were to be joined by Lockheed P-38 Lightning heavy fighters which were also detailed to sweep the area.
 The presence of the B-25s would allow the P-38s to operate in the area without raising the Axis suspicions.
 It would seem as if they were there to escort the B-25s, rather than to attack Axis air transports.
 Supermarine Spitfire units would sweep the straits further north, catching any enemy aircraft that evaded the P-38s.
 More B-25 and B-17 units were detailed to bomb Sicilian airfields to catch transports on the ground.
 The USAAF 9th Air Force was detailed to send its Consolidated B-24 Liberator bomb groups against airfields in and around Naples in this capacity as well.
 On 2 April Doolittle's superiors, supreme commander of all Allied Air Forces in the Mediterranean, Arthur Tedder and commander of Allied Air Forces in Western North Africa Carl Spaatz, decided to wait for the next suitable window to launch the offensive.